In early June of the never-ending 2020, I attended an anti-curfew, anti-police terror demonstration in my hometown of Oakland, California.

 It was a warm evening as myself and a couple friends flitted nervously to 14th and Broadway, the clock ticking past 8PM curfew, where we clustered in with a few thousand masked people to sit-in on the city block.
 There’s safety in numbers, I thought, though maybe not during a global pandemic.

-In the crowd, we ran into Sasha, a young politico I sort-of knew from childhood.
+In the crowd, we ran into Sam, a young politico I sort-of knew from childhood.
 We’d never been friends, but our dads grew up together in Berkeley, we’re the same age, and we have friends in common.

 “I want to let y’all know there are snipers on the roofs around us right now,” one of the speakers said.
 I looked up to confirm that, yes, there were shadowed figures crouched on buildings above.
 On the drive over, we’d seen three groups of riot police in full regalia, lined up behind the Trader Joes and blocking freeway exits around Lake Merritt.
 There’d been a civil disobedience training in resisting arrest at Snow Park.
 Downtown Oakland doesn’t really have tall towers, but I suddenly felt very small and claustrophobic between the modest office buildings.
 I imagined the pain of a sniped rubber bullet to the face.
 Would I even feel it?
 Or would it just take me to the ground?
 Take out an eye?
 Could they snipe rubber bullets? or were those real guns?
 What if I were sniped, arrested, and got COVID?

-To the left of my inner turmoil stood Sasha, radiating calm confidence.
+To the left of my inner turmoil stood Sam, radiating calm confidence.
 He’d grown tall and handsome since the last time I’d seen him, probably back in early high school.
 His forearms, long and tan, rested casually on his bike handlebars, as if he were waiting in line for coffee.
 Eventually, I sank back into myself, and we listened as history was written before us: descendants of Black Panthers took the mike, exclamations of Oakland pride and passion danced through the crowd.
 I redirected my thoughts to the positive.
 It was the first time I’d really been out of the house in months—and here I was with a purpose, fighting for something important, after so much stagnancy.
 No more lying on the couch, refreshing my feed, and feeling helpless.

 Later that night I texted him a thank you.
 We exchanged sporadic texts throughout the following week—he invited me to a protest at the mayor’s house, I asked him about his time working in Spain—and I discovered he lived a few blocks from me in Berkeley, just on the other side of Willard Park.
 Synchronicity, I mused.
 We planned to meet at Willard for beers and catch up.

 It was another warm evening.
 A Thursday.
 A week since the protest.
-Sasha arrived sweaty from his short walk, 6-pack in hand, his hair falling into his eyes.
+Sam arrived sweaty from his short walk, 6-pack in hand, his hair falling into his eyes.
 I’d brought us each a blanket and we sat on the grass a few feet apart, with and then without masks.
 Our easy conversation kept us there until dark.

 “Can I come over?” he asked, almost shy, when I said I really had to go home to pee.